 So, what is my kind of yoga?

 I take yoga very seriously.
 I don’t do yoga just for physical exercise, instead I eat, sleep and breathe yoga.
 It is quite simply my life.
-There is pretty much not a single moment when yoga is not on my mind (just ask my children and my partner!).
-I came to yoga for the physical side – initially in my teens and have been practising now for over 25 years.
-At the outset, I loved (and still love) the blissful feeling that stretching your body gives you.
-That amazing feeling of release after stretching tight legs, tight shoulders, bunched up muscles, easing out your back, etc. But I stayed for everything else.
+There is pretty much not a single moment when yoga is not on my mind (just ask my children and my other half!).
+I came to yoga for the physical side – initially at about 14 years old and have been practising now for over 25 years.
+At the outset, I loved (and still love) the blissful feeling that stretching your body gives you, that amazing feeling of release after stretching tight legs, tight shoulders, bunched up muscles, easing out your back, etc., but I stayed for everything else.
 The breathing exercises that bring your awareness to the present moment and connect you deeply to your body, the meditation that stills your mind and brings a one-pointed focus, the philosophy that gives you guidance in life and helps you see clearly, the way of eating that brings health and longevity to your body and the chanting that speaks to your soul.
 I love all of it and I live all of it.

 What to expect from my classes?